Bronze Age Diplomacy (8 players)

 Players:

-1. Egypt (Yellow): Egyptian - Akhetaten, Memphis, Gaza
+1. Egypt (Yellow): Egyptian - Akhetaten, Hundred-Gated Thebes, Megiddo

 2. Hatti (Blue-grey): Hittite (Central Turkey) - Hattusa, Samuha, Sarissa

-3. Babylonia (Magenta): Babylonian (South Iraq) - Babylon, Dur-Kurigalzu, Nippur, Terqa
+3. Babylonia (Magenta): Babylonian (South Iraq) - Babylon, Dur-Kurigalzu, Nippur, Mari

-4. Mitanni (Blue-violet): Mitannian (North Syria/Southeast Turkey) - Washukanni, Harran, Carchemish
+4. Mitanni (Blue-violet): Mitannian (North Syria/Southeast Turkey) - Washukanni, Irrite, Carchemish

 5. Assyria (Red): Assyrian (North Iraq) - Assur, Nineveh, Arbela